 The static load method downloads all the files that we need from the server, then aggregates the features into an array and passes that array to the constructor, and then we create two objects, featureById and featuresByType.
 They will help us afterwards.

 Now we can call this method to load our features, and we can use import GeoJSON to create MapKit items for each of them.
 Okay.
 And now what we have to do is to call showItems with these newly created map items.
 So let's do that.

 Okay.
 Let's try.
+Okay.

 There is a lot of geometries showing up on our map, and that's expected because we asked MapKit JS to render all the features in our venue.
 What we need to do is to retain only the feature types that we want and to filter them by level.
 So let's implement a few methods in our IMDFArchive class that returns only the features of a certain type on a given ordinal.
 We'll start with levels.

 Okay.
 So we retain only the levels that have the right ordinal, and similarly we can do the same thing for units.